-Disc ease or Problem Restriction Duration
+Dis ease or Problem Restriction Duration

 Conjunctivitis Viral or Bacterial Restrict from patient

 contact and contact with

-patient environment.

-Until infection is resolved

-Dis ease or Problem Restriction Duration Restrict from work if close contact with students cannot be avoided.
-Diarrhea/ Vomiting Acute Stage (diarrhea with other symptoms) Restrict from patient contact, contact with patient's environment or food handling.
+Disease or Problem Restriction Duration Restrict from work if close contact with students cannot be avoided.
+Until infection is resolved Diarrhea/ Vomiting Acute Stage (diarrhea with other symptoms) Restrict from patient contact, contact with patient's environment or food handling.
 Until 48 hours after diarrhea and/or vomiting has resolved If caused by spore forming organism (ex E Coli or C Diff): refer to PolicyStat or Students Health Fever (greater than 100.4° F) Exclude from duty.
 Until afebrile for >24 hours without use of an antipyretic, like Tylenol, etc. unless stated differently according to a specific disease process Upper respiratory infections Exclude from duty.
 Until afebrile for >24 hours without use of an antipyretic, like Tylenol, etc. Upon returning to work if cough and/or sneezing are present the colleague must wear a mask during patient care activities.